UoMResearchIT/training/induction.md

 ## Software
 This should be requested over the summer (starting around July) so that it can be deployed and tested on the cluster PCs ahead of time.
-I recommend checking that it has deployed and works, even though you'll have done UAT previously.
+I recommend checking that it has deployed and works, even though you'll have done User Acceptance Testing previously.

 Sometimes learners will bring their laptop --- I usually try to help with any setup difficulties, but stress that the course teaches the tool, not the setup, and they should submit a support ticket if it can't be resolved quicky or during a break.